Vietnamese Pork Chops (Suon Nuong)

 Can I substitute the lemongrass pork chop for something else?

-Which is the best method to cook these Vietnamese pork chops?
+Which is the best method to cook these pork chops?

 If you have access to a grill, I highly recommend this method instead.
-Nothing beats the smokey flavor you can only get on a grill.
-To cook on a grill, all you need to do is heat the grill on medium heat and grill for 6-8 minutes, flipping halfway until cooked through.
+Nothing beats the smoky flavor you can only get on a grill.
+To cook on a grill, heat the grill to medium and cook for 6-8 minutes, flipping halfway through until cooked through.

 Recipe